YOUR THERMOGRAM – PREPARING FOR YOUR IMAGING

 Because we image the thermal (heat) patterns of your body, it is essential that you follow a simple list of preparations.
 Scroll down to find the list and here is the same document you can print: Special instructions for your imaging

 We take a detailed health history before your imaging.
 The questionnaire is essential to making sure we provide the correct information to the physicians who interpret your images.
-PLEASE CHOOSE THE QUESTIONNAIRE BELOW THAT CORRESPONDS WITH YOUR IMAGING, PRINT IT, FILL IT OUT AND BRING IT TO YOUR APPOINTMENT.
+PLEASE CHOOSE THE QUESTIONNAIRE BELOW THAT BEST CORRESPONDS WITH YOUR IMAGING, PRINT IT, FILL IT OUT AND BRING IT TO YOUR APPOINTMENT.
 If you do not know which questionnaire to choose, fill out the Women’s or Men’s Health Screening.

 We strive to keep to our scheduled appointment times.
 Sometimes we run a little behind if a patient needs extra help or has a complicated health history.
 If you need to cancel please call the clinic within 24 hours.
 We charge a $50 inconvenience fee for no-shows.

 Thank you so much for your promptness and your patience!